You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 $page = request()->input('page', 1);

-$per_page = request()->input('per_page', 10);
+$perPage = request()->input('per_page', 10);

 return Inertia::render('Users/Index', [

-'results' => Inertia::defer(fn() => User::paginate($page, $per_page))->merge(),
+'results' => Inertia::defer(fn() => User::paginate($perPage, page: $page))->deepMerge(),

 ]);